zsparal/api-documentation/source/orders/status-changes.rst

 ``pending``
 ^^^^^^^^^^^
     It is possible that the payment supplier will manually check an order.
 In that case we will set the order to this status.
-It can take a couple of days before the order is set to another status.Currently only *Klarna Pay later* and *Klarna Slice it* use this status.
+It can take a couple of days before the order is set to another status.
+Currently only *Klarna Pay later* and *Klarna Slice it* use this status.

     * This is not a status Mollie will call your webhook for.